jogong2718/MpoxWeb/README.md

 This project provides a machine learning-based solution for diagnosing Mpox using images and survey responses.
 The main goal is to develop a tool that aids in the early detection of Mpox while contributing to research efforts.

-The website is hosted using TBD and features a user-friendly interface built with **Bootstrap**.
+The website is hosted using Azure and features a user-friendly interface built with **Bootstrap**.

 ## Features